joelprince2601/nasa_apex_alert/README.md

 ## 🌍 Overview

-**Sharks from Space** is a NASA Space Apps Challenge project that explores how satellite data can help us understand and predict shark foraging hotspots across the world’s oceans.
+**Sharks from Space** is a NASA SpaceApps Challenge 2025 project that explores how satellite data can help us understand and predict shark foraging hotspots across the world’s oceans.

 Our approach combines cutting-edge **Earth observation data** from NASA missions with **machine learning** to map regions where sharks are most likely to hunt: driven by oceanic productivity, temperature, and circulation dynamics.